-Health-care costs in the US account for 17 per cent of the country's GNP, and there has been a 3 per cent increase over the past 15 years.
+Health-care costs in the US account for over 17 per cent of the country's GDP, and there has been a 3 per cent increase over the past 15 years.
 The current financial and reimbursement system is unsustainable, especially with the growing Medicare and Medicaid populations.
-Enrolment for Medicare coverage increased from 19.1 million in 1966 to an estimated 49.4 million in 2012, a 159 per cent increase.
+Enrollment for Medicare coverage increased from 19.1 million in 1966 to 50.8 million in 2012, a 166 per cent increase.
 As noted in the first section of this document, the AARP estimates that beginning in 2011, and continuing for the next 18 years, 8,000 people per day will become eligible for Medicare.

-On average the number of monthly Medicaid enrollees in 2011 was 62.7 million, approximately half of which were children.
-In 2008, roughly 20 per cent of the population was at some point enrolled in the Medicaid programme.
+A record 72,600,000 people were enrolled in Medicaid for at least one month in 2012, approximately half of which were children.
+This means roughly 23 per cent of the population was at some point enrolled in the Medicaid programme in 2012.
 The Supreme Court's decision upholding the PPACA permits states to reject Medicaid funds designated to up the number of people at the lower end of the income scale covered under Medicaid.
-It is not clear in 2012 what impact this decision will have on the ultimate number of people with medical insurance coverage.
+It is not clear in 2013 what impact this decision will have on the ultimate number of people with medical insurance coverage.
 To change the existing health-system paradigm, PPACA aims to help physicians, hospitals and other health-care providers improve the safety and quality of patient care and make health-care more affordable.
 By focusing on the needs of patients and linking payments to outcomes, these delivery-system reforms are intended to improve the health of individuals and communities, while at the same time slowing the growth in cost.